Charging your Lucid Air

 Charging at a Glance

 Lucid Air features industry-leading charging capabilities that allow you to spend more of your time going the distance, not waiting to recharge your battery.
-The vehicles in the Lucid Air family have some of the longest range of all the EVs on the market today, with the Lucid Air Grand Touring boasting an EPA estimated range of up to 512 miles on a single charge.¹ Not only that, Lucid’s unique Wunderbox, when paired with our 900V+ architecture, lets you charge faster than you can even imagine—up to 200 miles in only 12 minutes with certain trims at DC fast charging stations.² You can charge your Lucid Air at almost all public EV charging stations, though an adapter may be needed for some of them.
+The vehicles in the Lucid Air family have some of the longest range of all the EVs on the market today, with the Lucid Air Grand Touring boasting an EPA estimated range of up to 512 miles on a single charge.¹ Not only that, Lucid’s unique Wunderbox, when paired with our 900V+ architecture, lets you charge faster than you can even imagine—up to 200 miles in only 12 minutes with certain trims at DC fast charging stations.² You can charge your Lucid Air at almost all public EV charging stations, including Tesla Superchargers with a Lucid-approved adapter.

-Lucid Air is also capable of bidirectional vehicle-to-vehicle (V2V) charging³, which means that with the Lucid RangeXchange adapter, you can share your vehicle’s energy with other electric vehicles.
+Lucid Air is also capable of bidirectional vehicle-to-vehicle (V2V) charging³, which means that with the Lucid RangeXchange adapter, you can share your vehicle’s energy with other EVs, including both Lucid and non-Lucid vehicles.

 To learn more about charging, visit our Charging page.